-Flow of Communication
+Flow of Communication for Problem Resolution

-When a parent determines that there is a school-related concern that needs to be addressed with school officials, the sequential steps outlined below should be followed.
-The Foxborough Regional Charter School District seeks to work collaboratively with parents to find the fastest resolution to any problem.
+When a parent/guardian determines that there is a school-related concern that needs to be addressed with school officials, the sequential steps outlined below should be followed.
+The Foxborough Regional Charter School District seeks to work collaboratively with parents/guardians to find the fastest resolution to any problem.

-The parent should address the concern with the staff member most directly involved, (i.e., a question regarding the content of instructional materials or homework assignments should be shared with the classroom teacher)
+The parent/guardian should address the concern with the staff member most directly involved, (i.e. school counselor, teacher etc.

-If the matter is not resolved at this level, the parent should bring the concern to the attention of the appropriate School Dean or Assistant Principal.
+If the matter is not resolved at this level, the parent/guardian should bring the concern to the attention of the Assistant Principal.

-If the matter is not resolved at this level, the parent should bring the concern to the attention of the Building-based Principal.
+If the matter is not resolved at this level, the parent/guardian should bring the concern to the attention of the Principal.

-If the matter is not resolved at this level, the parent should bring the concern to the attention of the Deputy Director.
+If the matter is not resolved at this level, the parent /guardian should bring the concern to the attention of an Executive Leadership Team Member i.e., Director of School Culture and Climate or Director of Teaching and Learning.

-If the matter continues to remain unresolved, the parent should email info@foxboroughrcs.org to reach the Executive Director.
+If the matter continues to remain unresolved, the parent/guardian should email info@foxboroughrcs.org to raise the matter to the level of Executive Director.

-School Lunch Program
+School Breakfast and Lunch Program

-Students may bring a lunch from home, or they may purchase a school lunch for which payment must be made online through www.MySchoolBucks.com.
-Reduced lunch and free lunch applications will be sent home at the beginning of the school year.

-A lunch period including outdoor recess (for elementary school) is scheduled daily.
-Accounts can and should be maintained for lunch, milk only, and a la carte items.
-A computerized pre-purchase program is available for parent convenience (and also really keeps the lines moving more quickly).

-No fast food, caffeinated sodas or candy may be brought into or delivered to the lunchroom (or used for snack).
-Parents may not bring in birthday foods or treats to cafeterias.
-No low-nutrition foods may be served or sold by any group until lunch is over.
-School lunch menus are posted on the lunch order website, and paper copies are available upon request.
-Allergen free cafeteria tables are available for Students with allergies to eat their lunch.
-These tables will be cleaned with separate materials to prevent contamination from other tables.
-The School Department’s Wellness Policy (ADF) is posted on the website.
+The school breakfast and lunch program have been aligned with the Foxborough Regional Charter School Wellness Policy, which can be found on the school website.
+Students may bring breakfast or lunch from home to eat in the cafeteria, or they may choose to get breakfast and/or lunch at school free of charge courtesy of the State Universal Lunch Program.
+Foxborough Regional Charter Schools contracts with a local vendor to provide school administered lunches.
+Under no circumstances are fast food, caffeinated beverages, sodas or candy to be brought into or delivered to the school, including the cafeteria.
+These expectations apply to student snacks as well.
+Parents/guardians may not bring birthday foods or treats to the classroom or cafeterias.
+Students bringing snacks or lunch from home are NOT allowed to share food with classmates due to the risk of allergic reaction.
+No low-nutrition foods may be served or sold by any student or staff group until lunch is over.
+School lunch menus are posted on the website and the wall in the cafeteria.
+Paper copies of the school breakfast and lunch menu are available upon request.
+Allergen free cafeteria tables are available for students with allergies to sit comfortable at to eat their lunch.
+These tables are labeled and cleaned with separate materials to prevent contamination from other tables.
+School administration will reach out to parents if there is an observed pattern of a student not complying with the expectations of the district wellness policy

-Lunchroom Rules

-.

-Follow rules of good manners and politeness.
-School rules of respect, safety and cooperation are always in effect in the lunchroom.

-Talk in a low voice to your neighbors.
-Noise making and popping bags or cups are unacceptable.

-Do not leave your seat without raising your hand.

-Pick up all trash and be sure the area in which you are sitting is clean.

-Homework Procedures

-Homework agendas are provided for students in grades 5-8.
-Students are expected to record their assignments daily.
-Parents are encouraged to review these agendas on a regular basis.
-Homework expectations and criteria differ, depending on the grade level.
-Please refer to your child’s grade level syllabus for grade/course expectations.

 Telephone Use

-If a student needs to call home for any reason during school hours, they must use the phones located in the main office.
+If a student needs to call home for any reason during school hours, they can use the telephone located in the main office, of their assigned school building with staff permission.
+If a parent/guardian needs to get in contact with a student during school hours due to an emergency, they should call the school main office telephone number to explain the situation and set up a plan for student to contact the parent/guardian, with the appropriate school based adult support.
+If your child has an emergency at school, the staff member directly involved in assessing and supporting your student will contact you the parent/guardian as soon as possible.

 Electronic Device